 Hypertension during pregnancy is one of the most common disorders in pregnancy that could affect the health of the mother and put the baby’s health at risk as well.
 Very high blood pressure in late pregnancy can easily be a reason for emergency delivery and preterm birth.
 Preterm delivery increases the risk of low birth weight and immature lung development of the baby, among other problems.

 Sure, there are risk factors that predispose a woman to gestational hypertension and preeclampsia, such as obesity and family history, for which we can do some great custom work for each patient, depending on their background.
 But think about it.
-A woman can realistically reduce her risk of having high blood pressure and all the nasties that come with it during pregnancy simply by eating delicious Mediterranean-style meals!
+A woman can

 It is always a great thing to see solid scientific evidence about the powerful effects of a healthy diet, although, given the food on which a Mediterranean diet is based, it is hardly a surprise that it comes with so many health benefits.
 It is well known that consumption of fruits and vegetables is beneficial in preventing gestational hypertension during pregnancy.1 Adequate calcium and magnesium also have such protective effects.